mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 ## Start slow!
 You may want to hit an _overall_ walking average of 25 miles a day, but please don’t start at that pace!
 The first 3 weeks is when so many people suffer stress injuries from their body not being used to repeated hard days.
 And the days are hard in Washington.

-I got hit by Shin Splints.
-A friend got knocked off trail permanently due to Achilles issues that came on within the first 300 miles.
+I got Shin Splints.
+So did many of my fellow hikers.
+A good friend was knocked off trail permanently due to Achilles issues that came on within the first 300 miles.
 Plantar Fasciitis is common.

-For me, I _felt_ fit enough to do 25’s each day right out of the gate, but my body was not ready for it.
+For me, I _felt_ fit enough to do 25s each day right out of the gate, but my body was not ready for it.

 This trip is long.
 You have a lot of time to make up the miles in Oregon and NorCal.
 Hitting 30s and even 40s in those states were not uncommon for me - my body had hardened into an unbeatable walking machine.

 Don’t get hurt while you’re still soft clay.

 ## Go easy on yourself
 The first few weeks are going to be incredibly visceral.
 A relentless tide of new people to meet, skills to learn, and limits to find.
-There’s a good chance you might start doubting yourself, feeling homesick, wondering what the f**k you’re doing out here.
+You might start doubting yourself, feeling homesick, wondering what the f**k you’re doing out here.

 Take it easy.
 Spend an extra day in town if you need it.
-Vocalise your thoughts: there’s a good chance others are feeling the same way.
+Vocalise your thoughts; there’s a good chance others are feeling the same way.
 You’re not out there alone - there’s a community of people there to support you.

 The transition from regular life to trail life can be jarring at first.
 If you're feeling out of your depth, give yourself at least 3 weeks before making the decision to leave the trail.
-You're brain might be screaming at you to trade in those trail runners for your old, comfortable life.
+Your brain might be screaming at you to trade in those trail runners for your old, comfortable life.
 Stick it out as long as you can!
 There's no shame in quitting, but make sure you've given it a real chance first.

 # Transport to Harts Pass